 Schafer State Park is a 119-acre camping park on the Satsop River, midway between Olympia and the Pacific Ocean.
 The park’s impressive buildings are constructed of native stone.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 A series of outdoor exhibits detail the park's natural and cultural history.
 One exhibit features photos and descriptions of the pioneer settlement by the Schafers, as well as photos of the many company picnics held in the park.
 The “Life of the River” exhibit explains flooding, geology, fish habitat and other features at the park.

 The Friends of Schafer and Lake Sylvia State Parks host a traditional salmon bake in October and an annual yule log event in December.
 The park also offers summer lectures, musical performances, and other events every year.

-The park has 41 campsites, nine sites have water and electric, twenty seven are standard sites, one primitive site, four walk-in sites, site U1 is ADA only, one dump station, and one restroom with showers.
+The park has 32 standard campsites, nine partial-hookup sites, one primitive site, (site U1 is ADA only), one dump station, and one restroom with showers.
 The maximum site length is 40 feet (may have limited availability).
-Campsites 6-16, 24, 31, 32, the primitive campsite, and the four walk-in sites are available on a first-come, first-served basis.
-Utility campsites U-1 through U-9 and standard sites 1-5, 17-23, and 25-30 are available by reservation.
+Campsites 6-16, 24, 31, 32, andthe primitive campsite are available on a first-come, first-served basis.
+Partial-hookups campsites U-1 through U-9 and standard sites 1-5, 17-23, and 25-30 are available by reservation.